file9.ai

 Government

-• 4 years - Term length for parliamentary officials
+• 4 years: Term length for elected members.

 Military and Security

-Defense in Gibraltar is managed by the United Kingdom, with the Royal Gibraltar Regiment serving as the local military force.
-The territory leverages its strategic position for defense purposes.
+The defense of Gibraltar is primarily the responsibility of the UK, with the Royal Gibraltar Regiment serving as the local military force.

 Energy